Quick and easy to put together, this healthier 100% whole grain cookie tart has a creamy Greek yogurt, white chocolate and cream cheese filling!

-When I arrived back home a week ago, Mr. T had made this awesome tasting but very high in calories fruit pizza for me.
+When I arrived back home a week ago, Mr. T had made this awesome tasting but very high in calorie fruit pizza for me.
 And we decided that I had to recreate it and make it a little bit healthier!
 The filling in this one is made out of Greek yogurt, cream cheese and white chocolate.
 It’s super quick and easy to whip up and a breeze to decorate, which is always a score for someone like myself who has no decorating skills.
 Just toss on some blueberries and strawberries and you’ve got a great little dessert for July 4th.

-I made two versions of this tart.
+I made two versions of this Greek yogurt cookie tart.
 One with a more traditional crust with very little sugar and some coconut oil.
 I used all whole wheat pastry flour, which I had brought back with me, and it was a huge failure.
 And then I tried again but with a cookie crust.
 And with butter and a lot more sugar.
 I guess it shouldn’t be a surprise that this version was SO much better.

 The crust isn’t too hard and not too soft.
 I’d say it’s kind of like a Lofthouse cookie.
 While I really loved the tart Mr. T made for me, I found myself leaving the crust behind.
 It just wasn’t soft enough for my liking.
 With this version, the crust is just as good as the topping!
 No wasted calories here.